Our manufacturing sustainability strategy

 How are we achieving our targets?

-To achieve our ambitious manufacturing eco-efficiency targets we are focusing on four areas of change:
+To achieve our ambitious manufacturing eco-efficiency targets, such as those relating to our carbon positive commitment, we are focusing on five areas of change:

 - Increasing the efficiency of our global and regional procurement processes

 We aim to repeat technology implementation once proven to locations where it makes obvious sense.
 Not only does this reduce equipment purchasing and design costs, but leverages our global scale to speed up implementation, rolling out what we learn in one site to others across our business and raising awareness among our colleagues.